rjzim01/Event-Management/readme.md

 # Event Management System

 A simple Event Management System built with <strong>Raw PHP</strong> and <strong>MySQL</strong>.
-It allows user registration, event creation, attendance tracking, and provides a JSON API for programmatic access to event details.
+It allows user registration, event creation, attendance registration, and provides a JSON API for programmatic access to event details.

 ---